-6. SCAN OF PROFESSIONAL CONFERENCE PROCEEDINGS
+5. SCAN OF JOURNALS AND CONFERENCE PROCEEDINGS

-For the first update to the review, the review team scanned the websites of five relevant professional associations for conference schedules that had been posted within the past two years (see Table A.5 for list).
-The team also searched schedules from other recent conferences related to teen pregnancy prevention, such as the Healthy Teen Network's Conference and the National STD Prevention Conference.
-When potentially relevant studies or presentations were identified, the review team contacted the study author by e-mail with information about the review and public call for studies.
-Authors then had the opportunity to submit their research through the public call for studies.
+When updating the review findings, the study team scans the tables of contents of 10 academic research journals (see Table A.4 for list) and the conference proceedings of five relevant professional associations (see Table A.5 for list).
+The team also searches schedules from other relevant conferences related to teen pregnancy prevention, such as the Healthy Teen Network's Conference and the National STD Prevention Conference.
+When potentially relevant studies or presentations are identified, the review team contacts the study author by email with information about the review and public call for studies.
+Authors then have the opportunity to submit their research through the public call for studies.